TheJoker4320/vision-framework/README.md

 For the Modification Stage there is a directory called modifiers.
 This directory contains the "Main Quirk" which is called modifer.
 Each and every Quirk in this directory implements The Main Quirk.
-For example the Blur Modifier implements Modifier (which is the Main Quirk).
+For example the Blur Modifier implements Modifier.

 For the file conventions see the [PEP8](https://github.com/PyCQA/pep8-naming.git) convention guide.